Flexible in delivering

 Should the first delivery attempt be unsuccessful, recipients are automatically informed via e-mail or text message.
 The message contains a link which directly leads to the webpage of the GLS Delivery Manager where all delivery options for the parcel are available and recipients can influence parcel delivery according to their personal needs.

-The FlexDeliveryService is available for national parcel shipment as well as international parcel shipment between Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Great Britain, Hungary, Italy, Luxembourg, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, the Netherlands.
+The FlexDeliveryService is available for national parcel shipment as well as international parcel shipment between Austria, Belgium, Bulgaria, Croatia, Czech Republic, Denmark, Finland, France, Germany, Greece, Great Britain, Hungary, Italy, Luxembourg, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, the Netherlands.

 It can be combined with almost all optional services of GLS.
 Please note that if the CashService, ExchangeService or DocumentReturnService has been booked, the recipient cannot choose parcel delivery to a GLS ParcelShop or grant a drop off permission.